Pfc. Martin L. Wasserman

 Moji, Japan, on March 22nd.

-Martin remained at Bibai Machi until he was liberated by American troops in September, 1945.
+Martin remained at Bibai Machi until he was liberated by American troops in September, 1945, and returned to the Philippines.
+On the U.S.S.
+Marine Shark, Marin returned to the United States, at Seattle, Washington, arriving there on November 1, 1945.
 Martin returned home to Chicago and married Shirley Bergman on May 3, 1948.

 In July 1947, Martin and his brother opened a dry cleaning business at 226 West 47th Street in Chicago.
 It was one of thirteen cleaners that they owned.
 One day, Marie Washington, a woman who worked for the brothers at the store, told Martin that the man she was living with, Eddie Washington, had beaten her.
 While she was working, Eddie Washington entered the store and began slapping her.
 In an attempt to stop the abuse, Martin stepped between the man and woman.
 The two men got into a fight.
 Washington became so enraged he shot Martin with the gun he was carrying.